-Allowing commands from the host could represent a security risk.
+- Allowing commands from the host could represent a security risk.
 For this reason, Anzio provides a security option to control whether commands from the host are to be obeyed.
-See the section on Advanced Options, Security.

-Anzio can be told whether received commands should be displayed or not.
-This is governed by the RECEIVE QUIET setting, in the Transfer menu.
-If RECEIVE QUIET is OFF, commands from the host will be shown on the screen.
+See the section on Advanced Options, Security. - Anzio can be told whether received commands should be displayed or not.
+This is governed by the Show Commands setting, in Edit/Advanced Options/Keys.